Rated R (Rihanna album): Critical reception

 In a mixed review, Sean Fennessey of Spin felt that the album does not suit Rihanna's ballad-based strengths and found her voice too flat and unexpressive to convey the anger of the songs.
 Pitchforks Ryan Dombal similarly said that her "artistic aspirations are currently loftier than her abilities".
 Michaelangelo Matos of The A.V.
 Club rated the album C+ and viewed the music as bloated and compared its lyrics negatively to "excerpts from a therapy session".
 Alexis Petridis, writing in The Guardian, criticized its allusions to Brown's assault of her and said that the album does not offer anything beyond "the public's prurient interest in her private life."
 Harvilla of The Village Voice found the subtext uncomfortable and commented that the album's highlights, "thrilling as they are, might make you feel even worse" than the low points.

 Rated R was included in three top-10 albums lists by critics for 2009.
 In her year-end list of best albums, Entertainment Weekly's Leah Greenblatt named it the best pop album of the year.
-Greg Kot of the Chicago Tribune ranked it number eight on his list of 2009's best albums.
+Greg Kot of the Chicago Tribune ranked it eighth on his list of 2009's best albums.
 Jonah Weiner of Slate ranked Rated R number 10 on his list and hailed Rihanna as one of the women that "have a stranglehold on the pop zeitgeist."